Pandora

 "In our view, the Tribunal’s reliance on the two emails in circumstances where Mr Cochineas was not a party to the emails, was not cross-examined on the documents and the documents were not the subject of any submissions by the parties, constituted a denial of procedural fairness,” the decision reads.

-The court ruled that the Tribunal denied ACN 154 procedural fairness and that the denial was material.
+The court believed the Tribunal had denied ACN 154 procedural fairness and that the denial was material.

 A cost order was awarded in favour of EBS/ACN 154.

-With that said, if Cochineas believed the success of his appeal in 2020 would bring the matter to an end, he was mistaken.
+With that said, if Cochineas believed the success of this latest victory (November 2023) along with the EBS/ACN 154 win in November 2020 would bring the matter to an end, he was mistaken.

-In July last year, the ATO had another victory in the Federal Court, where it was granted the right to appoint Special Purpose Liquidators (SPL) for EBS & Associates, which, as mentioned, was placed in liquidation and renamed ‘ACN 154 520 199’, and referred to as ACN154.
+If that wasn’t enough, in July last year - before the AAT re-hearing - the ATO had another victory in the Federal Court, where it was granted the right to appoint Special Purpose Liquidators (SPL) for EBS & Associates, which, as mentioned, was placed in liquidation and renamed ‘ACN 154 520 199’, and referred to as ACN154.

 Why?
 Well, according to Justice Goodman, the original liquidator appointed to EBS/ACN154 was conflicted, or at least appeared to be so.